floriangeissler/rep-tiles/README.md

-# Rep-Tiles
+# 3D Rep-Tile Models

-This project provides illustrations of a **3-dimensional Rep-Tile** constructed by a procedure described in the [2024 paper by Ryan Blair, Patricia Cahn, Alexandra Kjuchukova, Hannah Schwartz](https://arxiv.org/abs/2412.19986).
+This project provides illustrations of a **3-dimensional Rep-Tile** constructed by a procedure described in the 2024 paper [*Rep-Tiles*](https://arxiv.org/abs/2412.19986) by Ryan Blair, Patricia Cahn, Alexandra Kjuchukova, Hannah Schwartz.

 ## Interactive 3D Model